 Chapter 7: The Emergence of Capitalist Credit Money

-Geoffrey Ingham INTRODUCTION: ECONOMICS AND HISTORY; MONEY AND CREDIT I N THE late nineteenth and early twentieth centuries, academic economics took on the conceptual and methodological complexion by which it is clearly recognizable today.
+7. The Emergence of Capitalist Credit Money Geoffrey Ingham INTRODUCTION: ECONOMICS AND HISTORY; MONEY AND CREDIT I N THE late nineteenth and early twentieth centuries, academic economics took on the conceptual and methodological complexion by which it is clearly recognizable today.
 During the famous methodological conflict (Methodenstreit) at this time, economics separated itself from other social and historical sciences and put forward its imperialist claim to provide a superior explanation of all the phenomena customarily dealt with by its academic kin (Swedberg 1987; Machlup 1978; Schumpeter 1994 ; Ingham 1996a).
 Analytical economics claimed to be universally valid.
 The ‘laws’ of supply and demand, for example, were considered to be equally applicable to the ancient economies and primitive societies as they were to the modern world.
 Historical change in general and the advance of the ‘wealth of nations’, in particular, were seen as the result of increasing efficiency in the conduct of human economic affairs.
 Throughout the nineteenth century it was asserted with an increasing confidence that the twin universal processes of the division of labour and market exchange, together with an understanding and application of the laws that governed their development, had brought about these enormous transformations.
 The proponents of this new ‘high theory’ in economics looked upon the analytical simplicity of their models as evidence of their sophistication.
 The more abstractly and mathematically they expressed their theorems, the more scientifically prestigious they could claim to be.
-The relationship of the ‘pure’ theory of exchange to economic reality, they argued, was of exactly the same kind as...
+The relationship of the ‘pure’ theory of exchange to economic reality, they argued,...

 You are not authenticated to view the full text of this chapter or article.